mindspore-lab/mindocr/configs/rec/crnn/README.md

 ### Inference Perf.

-The inference end performance test is mainly based on Mindspore Lite, please take a look at [Mindpore Lite Inference](#6-mindspore-lite-inference) for more details.
+The inference performance is tested on Mindspore Lite, please take a look at [Mindpore Lite Inference](#6-mindspore-lite-inference) for more details.

 <div align="center">